 RG: What is another community challenge that we haven’t discussed, and what are your plans to address it?

 CN: It ties into everything I’ve said–economic development.
 I want to ‘green-light’ The Bronx.
 We refer to corporations in a bad sense, but if Bronxites received jobs with full healthcare from corporations, it would change our whole dynamic.
 If people had better jobs, they would be able to afford better, stable housing, and their tax dollars would fund a better school system.
 Right now, The Bronx is at half of the national median income, so we need economic development.

-New York will hold its Democratic primary election for NY-15 on April 28, 2020, in tandem with its presidential primary.
+Correction: New York will hold its Democratic primary election for NY-15 on June 23, 2020, not in April, as stated in a prior version of this article.
 The general election will follow on November 3, 2020.

 The New York State Board of Elections publishes election information and voter resources online.

 Editor’s Note: Prior to becoming a journalist, Roman Gressier took part in several public demonstrations organized by Black Lives Matter Greater New York.
 That said, this interview was the first time that Newsome and Gressier met.